-While getting professional instruction from a certified guide is the recommended way to learn climbing skills, it's also a good idea to supplement that information with advice from other climbers, climbing books, and sometimes even a website or two!
-Please remember to use this information at your own risk, and that there is no guarantee the information provided is even correct--mostly it's personal preference and opinion.
+While getting professional instruction from a certified guide is the recommended way to learn climbing skills, it's also a good idea to supplement that information with advice from other climbers, climbing books, and sometimes even a website or two.
+Please remember to use this information at your own risk, and that there is no guarantee the information provided is even correct--technical climbing skills are a lot about personal preference.

 A good place to start when beginning your journey into the realm of climbing is this Rock Climbing Skills pamphlet.
 This pamphlet breaks climbing into a progression of sections (Indoor Climbing, Outdoor Climbing, Trad Climbing, etc) with a list of recommended skills for each.

 Each document listed below covers a topic best used as a lesson plan.
 That is, it covers points that are important to know without necessarily explaining each one in depth.
-If you don't know what a section is referring to, take it as a sign you should seek more detailed information!
+If you don't know what a section is referring to, take it as a sign you should seek more detailed information, and seek qualified instruction.
 Hopefully these documents serve as a stepping stone in your continual learning experience.

 Outdoor Etiquette - basic guidelines for keeping peace (and access!) at campgrounds and crags